The Amazing Race 5: Development and filming

 The starting line was at Santa Monica Pier in Santa Monica, California.

 After the anemic ratings for The Amazing Race 4, CBS chairman and CEO Les Moonves doubted whether the series would be renewed for another season.
 After much deliberation, CBS officially ordered a fifth installment of The Amazing Race in September 2003.
 Some observers cited the series' recent Emmy win as the factor behind its renewal.
 While CBS flirted with the idea of a fall premiere, it ultimately gave season 5 a summer broadcast to create momentum for The Amazing Race 6 on the fall schedule.

 This season introduced two major twists to The Amazing Race: the Yield and the non-elimination penalty.
 The Yield allowed one team to force another team to stop racing for a predetermined amount of time.
 The Yield was available on each leg, except the last two, although it was not shown on each episode.
 The non-elimination penalty required teams finishing last on non-elimination legs to be stripped of any money they had accumulated and, in addition, they received no money at the start of the next leg.
 This was also the first season to see the number of Fast Forwards reduced; only two were available in the entire season.

 Filming for The Amazing Race 5 began on January 30, 2004, and finished on February 27.
-This season traveled 72000 mi, which was the show's longest route yet, covering six continents and twelve countries.
-Teams raced through twelve countries, nine of which were new to the series: Uruguay, Argentina, Russia, Egypt, Kenya, Tanzania, the United Arab Emirates, the Philippines, and Canada.
+This season traveled 72000 mi, which was the show's longest route yet, covering six continents and 12 countries.
+Nine countries were new to the series: Uruguay, Argentina, Russia, Egypt, Kenya, Tanzania, the United Arab Emirates, the Philippines, and Canada.

 The Zorb task in leg 10 was filmed at a New Zealand farm owned by a friend of host Phil Keoghan.
 Prior to the season, Keoghan had experienced rolling in the Zorb and insisted it be a task on the show.

-Marshall and Lance were the first team in the history of The Amazing Race to quit.
+Marshall & Lance were the first team in the history of The Amazing Race to quit.
 When they arrived at the Roadblock site in Luxor, Egypt, after all of the other teams had already left, they decided to give up rather than complete the task.